matthewogtong/js-algos-and-ds-masterclass/07-recursion/objectives.md

 ### Helper Method Recursion
 * A pattern where you have an outer function that is not recursive which calls a recursive inner function

+### Pure Recursion
+* Where the function itself is self contained and it's recursive.
+No external data structure and no nested functions involved.